 The main attraction of these beds is that they give you extra storage space.
 By combining a bed and storage space in one piece of furniture, ottoman beds reduce the need for extra furniture.
 You can make every inch of space count and use the space under your mattress efficiently.

 2. Tidy room

 Ottoman beds help you to keep your bedroom tidy and stop dust-gathering as easily.
 Items underneath your bed can’t drift out from underneath it, and such is the human tendency to store more and more items away in a kind of ‘out of sight, out of mind’ approach.
 The bed occupies the space between the bed and the box spring, which prevents items from sticking out and creates a barrier between the items and dust.
 That spares you some cleaning.
 It’s also no secret that decluttering can reduce stress.

 3. Professional-looking finishes

 You might think that an ottoman bed’s design might choose practicality over aesthetics, but it’s not the case.
 Ottoman bed bases are sturdy and elegant.
 You can upholster them in different materials so that your bed fits in with a specific style for your room.
-They can work with a traditional interior design style or a contemporary one, depending on the material and colour you choose.
+They can work with a traditional interior design style or a contemporary one, depending on your chosen material and colour.

 Ottoman beds and comfort

 Ottoman beds, like other beds, have been designed with comfort and support in mind.
-They have lightweight metal frames (or wooden ones) so that they’re strong and come with the traditional features and fittings you’d expect of a regular bed.
+They have lightweight metal frames or wooden ottoman beds, which come with the traditional features and fittings you’d expect of a regular bed.
 It’s just a question of choosing the right size and the right mattress.

 Normally, when you’re choosing a mattress, you’ll consider factors such as the level of firmness, how you feel about memory foam and whether a latex or allergen-free mattress is the better option for you.
-You don’t need a specially tailored mattress for ottoman beds (unless you choose a bespoke bed), but there are some different aspects that will have an impact on your decision:
+You don’t need a specially tailored mattress for ottoman beds (unless you choose a bespoke bed), but some different aspects will have an impact on your decision: